 Performing an initial review where evidence of fraud or a strong possibility of fraud has been discovered and assist in determining whether the fraud merits further investigation by law enforcement or outside experts that specialize in fraud investigations.

 Providing assurance services through the objective examination of evidence for providing independent assessment on risk management, control, or governance processes for the District.

 Providing consulting services through advisory and related customer service activities to add value and improve the District’s governance, risk management, and control processes without the internal auditor assuming management responsibility.

 Conducting special projects assigned by the superintendent or the board of trustees.

 Internal audit activities should be performed with proficiency and due professional care.
 The internal auditors are responsible for continuing their education in order to maintain proficiency and technical competence.
 The auditors should be kept informed of improvements and current developments in internal auditing standards, procedures, and techniques.

 The internal auditors should use reasonable audit skill and judgment and exercise due professional care in performing every audit.
-The auditors are required to conduct examinations and verifications of the activity under audit to a reasonable extent, but are not required to perform detail audits of all transactions.
+The auditors are required to conduct examinations and verifications of the activity under audit to a reasonable extent; however, are not required to perform detail audits of all transactions.
 Accordingly, the internal auditor cannot give absolute assurance that noncompliance or irregularities do not exist.
-However, the possibility of material irregularities or noncompliance should be considered whenever the internal auditors plan and conduct an auditing assignment.
+The possibility of material irregularities or noncompliance is considered whenever the internal auditors plan and conduct an auditing assignment.